hvianna/audioMotion.js/docs/user-interface.md

 Supported extensions are flac, m4a, mp3, ogg and wav for music files, and m3u or m3u8 for playlists.
 Codec support may vary, depending on your web browser and operating system.

-Any image file found in the current folder will be shown in the background of the file explorer, preference given to filenames containing the words *cover*, *folder* or *front* (in this order).
+Any image file found in the current folder will be shown in the background of the file explorer, giving preference to filenames containing the words *cover*, *folder* or *front* (in this order).

 #### Play queue and playlists